aioz-ai/air-blogs-cms/guides/computer-vision/video-category_part_4.md

 The trend for video classification tasks has shifted from traditional handcrafted approaches to completely automated deep learning approaches in recent years, as more powerful deep learning architectures have been developed.
 A 3D-CNN model is one of the most widely used deep learning architectures for video categorization.
 Figure 3 shows an example of a 3D-CNN architecture for video categorization.
 3D blocks are used in this architecture to collect the video information needed to identify the video material.
 A multi-stream architecture, in which spatial and temporal information is analyzed separately and features extracted from distinct streams are subsequently merged to generate a decision, is another highly prevalent framework.

 ![Fig-3](https://vision.aioz.io/thumbnail/2fefca0763b44b8d968d/1024/part4-figure3.png)
-*<center>**Figure 3**: An example of 3D-CNN architecture to classify videos [Source](https://ieeexplore.ieee.org/document/8695806).</center>*
+*<center>**Figure 3**: An example of 3D-CNN architecture to classify videos ([Source](https://ieeexplore.ieee.org/document/8695806)).</center>*

 Different approaches are utilized to process temporal data, with the two most prominent methods being: (i) RNN (mostly LSTM) and (ii) optical flow.
 Figure 4 shows an example of a multi-stream network model in which the temporal stream is handled using optical flow.

+![Fig-4](https://vision.aioz.io/thumbnail/725faa9e21514a5a882b/1024/part4-figure4.png)
+*<center>**Figure 4**: An example of two stream architecture with optical flow ([Source](https://ieeexplore.ieee.org/document/7899964)).</center>*

  Figure 5 depicts a high-level overview of the video categorization process.
 Where the phases of feature extraction and prediction are depicted with the most often used strategies in the literature.
 The breakthrough in video classification and research related to video classification especially using deep learning frameworks are discussed in the following sections, along with the success rate and limits of employing deep learning architectures.

-![Fig-4](https://vision.aioz.io/thumbnail/725faa9e21514a5a882b/1024/part4-figure4.png)
-*<center>**Figure 4**: An example of two stream architecture with optical flow [Source](https://ieeexplore.ieee.org/document/7899964).</center>*

 ![Fig-5](https://vision.aioz.io/thumbnail/d92c9ddbfce747c2b251/1024/part4-figure5.png)
 *<center>**Figure 5**: An overview of video classification framework.</center>*